exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-go.md

 ### Coding the exercise

-The README.md for each exercise give a general problem description but the Go test program will be very specific.
+The README.md for each exercise gives a general description but the Go test program will be very specific.
 Open the test program and give it a quick look - if it seems like cheating, do it anyway.
 Look for helpful comments, test data, and just the names of the test functions.
 Try running `go test` before you have written anything and see if the error messages give you an idea of where to start.

 Your first goal it to get something to compile, even though it fails tests.
 For this, you should "stub" functions.
 That means leave the body empty, execpt for whatever it must return.
 Write `return 0` or `return ""` or whatever just to get it to compile.
 Sometimes to figure out function signatures you will have to go back to the test program and read in more detail.
 Once you have figured out all the required function signatures, the test program will complain that 0 is the wrong answer.
 Now start filling in function bodies.